 How to change the sliders

 Head to the NFL icon on the right side of the screen and either select Player Skills, CPU Skills, or Game Options.
 These pages will allow you to change the user sliders, the game’s CPU sliders, and the game set-up.
 When you’ve located the slider that you’d like to change, move the bar to the left to reduce the value or to the right to increase the value.
+This will give you your Madden 22 best sliders.

 - Quarter Length: 10 Minutes